 Nowadays it is not a question of cheap meat; the Abidjanese are really fond of pork.
 It is usually sold from stalls along the roads in the evenings, and, being cheap and hearty, it is a favorite for many in Abidjan.

-The recipes varies from household to household and the Baoulé (an ethnic group in the center of Côte d’Ivoire) use banana leaves to seal the canari while cooking.
+The recipes vary from household to household and the Baoulé (an ethnic group in the center of Côte d’Ivoire) use banana leaves to seal the canari while cooking.

 It is impossible to pass through Côte d’Ivoire without tasting the famous Ivorian kédjénou.
 This highly spiced chicken stew has been successfully exported throughout Côte d’Ivoire and is now one of the most popular recipes, even among tourists.

-Foutou is thick and heavy paste made of boiled then pounded plantains or yams.
+Foutou is a thick and heavy paste made of boiled and then pounded plantains or yams (root vegetables known for their sweet flavor).
 Foutou can accompany different stews.

 Popular Ivorian Sauces